cuddlefish-new/cuddlefish-new.github.io/README.md

 ```<%= partial "partials/price-block" %>```

+For any clarification, refer to the middleman documentation around partials [here](https://middlemanapp.com/basics/partials/).

 ## Bootstrap Helpers
 In order to trigger a JS modal or notice, we're using Bootstrap Helpers in our project.
 We'll trigger one of these elements by writing an "erb" tag like the one below.
 ```